 Love smoothies and looking for more ideas?
 Then perhaps you would like to see my apple and pear smoothie, celery cucumber smoothie and my blueberry smoothie bowl.
-And for a tropical treat, my mango pear smoothie and mango cherry smoothie are both delicious.
-All so tasty and full of goodness!
+And for a tropical treat, my mango smoothie without banana and mango cherry smoothie are both delicious.

 Jump to: